 Lots of things.
 It identifies things that need improving and improves them.
 It identifies neighborhood strengths and strengthens them.
 It makes sure local organizations know about Emerson-Garfield and encourages them to have a stake in our neighborhood.
 It plans, organizes and puts on neighborhood events.
 It keeps people informed about development, changes and opportunities.

 The Emerson-Garfield Farmers’ Market?
 That’s a council initiative.
 The annual Spring Cleanup?
-The council runs that.
+The council organizes that.
 Concerts in the Park?
 Neighborhood potlucks?
 Long-term neighborhood planning?
 Tree plantings?
 The council does all that.

 And with your help, it could do even more.
 Bike festivals?
 Street fairs?
 Theater in the park?
-They sky’s the limit.
+The sky’s the limit.

 What’s the benefit to participating?

 If you’ve ever complained about something neighborhood-related, the neighborhood council gives you the most stable, proven path to actually addressing it.
 If you’ve ever read a local news story about something happening in Emerson-Garfield and said, “I didn’t know about that,” chances are it was discussed at the neighborhood council six months ago.
 If you ever wished there were more fun, cool things going on a block or two from your house, the council can help you make that happen.

 Most importantly, the council gives you a convenient, informal way to connect with the people who make up your neighborhood.
 In an age where so much interaction with those around us takes place through a screen, the neighborhood council offers a way to mix with people of different ages, ethnicities and socioeconomic backgrounds in person and find common ground and consensus.

 As much or as little as you want.